cernops/puppet-slurm/README.md

   }],
 )
 ```
-This is the configuration class, common to all types of nodes, which creates the main slurm.conf configuration file and all the files needed by the different plugins.
+The configuration class, common to all types of nodes, is responsible to create the main slurm.conf configuration file.
 For more details about each parameter, please refer to the [SLURM documentation](https://slurm.schedmd.com/slurm.conf.html).
+Almost all default values are taken from SLURM's official documentation, except the control_machine, the workernodes and the partitions; they are provided as an example.

 ### slurm::config::acct_gather